Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations: Proof of Theorem : bounded moments

+with initial condition $\Yht$ on the interval $[t_n,t]$ by Lemma \ref{lem:itoEq}.
+After adding and subtracting the terms $\sumi \inttn \SG{s,t_n} g_i(0) \dW_{s}^i$, we have by Jensen inequality for sums and integrals as well as the Burkholder-Davis-Gundy inequality (see \cite{maoBook})

-\end{lemma} \begin{proof} Follows since $\Yt$ is the solution to a linear SDE with initial condition $\Yht$ on the interval $[t_n,t]$. \end{proof} We now use these Lemmas to prove the scheme has bounded moments.
+Using Lemma \ref{lem:SG_bnd}, that $ \norm{\alpha(\Dt,\Yhk)F(\Yhk) \Dt} \leq 1$ and the global Lipschitz property of $g_i$, the desired inequality is achieved from an application of the continuous Gronwall Lemma. \end{proof} We now use Lemmas \ref{lem:SG_bnd}--\ref{lem:putBound} to prove the scheme has bounded moments.

-\subsubsection{Proof of Theorem \ref{teo:boundedMoment}: Bounded moments}
+\subsection{Proof of Theorem \ref{teo:boundedMoment} : Bounded moments}